ivy-llc/ivy/README.rst

 Installing from source
 ######################

-Obviously, you can also install Ivy from source if you want to take advantage of the latest changes, but we can't ensure that everything will work as expected :sweat_smile:
+You can also install Ivy from source if you want to take advantage of the latest changes, but we can't ensure that everything will work as expected :sweat_smile:

 .. code-block:: bash